canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

       - opengl
 ```

-This list of "`plugs`", which are permissions that connects into similarly named "`slots`" on the user system, is more or less what any desktop application would need.
+This list of "`plugs`", which are permissions that connect into similarly named "`slots`" on the user system, is more or less what any desktop application would need.

 ### All the pieces together